 Pros for gutters is they’re inexpensive and easy to install; in fact, most people can install them themselves.

 The biggest con of gutters is that while they can handle virtually any form of debris, you must keep them clean; otherwise, they will not be sufficient.
 Also, gutters clog thanks to leaves, dead birds, pests, and other debris easily, and failing to keep them clean means water damage and roof leaks.

 Final Thoughts About Flat Roof Drainage Solutions

-As you can see, the flat roof presents many challenges when it comes to adequate water drainage, but you can find success with one or a combination of the three types above.
-Keep in mind that to keep your drainage system productive, you must maintain it regularly and ensure that it’s cleaned to keep water and debris free flowing.
+As you can see, the flat roof presents many challenges when it comes to adequate water drainage.
+However, you can find success with one or a combination of the three types above.
+Keep in mind that to keep your drainage system productive, you must maintain it regularly and ensure that it’s cleaned to keep water and debris free-flowing.